-- Press SET.
-SET will appear on the display for five seconds. - Within five seconds, press and hold the forward arrow on the SEEK button until the correct minute appears. - Press and hold the backward arrow on the SEEK button until the correct hour appears.
+- With the ignition on, press SET.
+SET will appear on the display for five seconds. - Press and hold the up arrow on the SEEK button until the correct minute appears. - Press and hold the down arrow on the SEEK button until the correct hour appears.